Coronavirus: pancreatic transplant update

 - the dietary restrictions of diabetes and kidney failure.

 Diabetes can result in complications affecting the kidneys, eyes, nerves and causes "furring-up" of the arteries.
 A pancreas transplant may prevent these complications from worsening, and in some cases it may actually improve matters in the long-term (after several years).
-The pancreas transplant improves the long term survival of the kidney transplant compared to having a kidney transplant alone.
+The pancreas transplant often improves the long-term survival of the kidney transplant compared to having a kidney transplant alone.

 Why have a combined (simultaneous) transplant?

-Disadvantages: This is a longer procedure and it takes you longer to recover compared to having the organs transplanted in 2 different operations.
+This is a longer procedure and it takes you longer to recover compared to having the organs transplanted in two different operations.